 Another milestone was reached in 1974 when RTS started screening coloured telecasts; the 1974 World Cup Finals shown in live had attracted overwhelming responses.

 In order to grant RTS with great autonomy so it could expand its operation and improve its efficiency, the parliament passed a bill to turn RTS into a statutory board.
 In 1980, the Singapore Broadcasting Corporation (SBC) was born.

 Several interesting children series were introduced in 1982 but the most memorable one was perhaps Little DD (小DD) which told a story of a robot and its friendship with six children.

 Moving ahead, the eighties represented the golden era of local Chinese dramas.
 The first drama, Seletar Robbery (实里达大劫案) of 1982, was only made up of one episode.
 The 6-episode Army Series (新兵小传) launched in early 1983 left a deep impression to the local audience with its interesting plot about National Service (NS) life.
 The Flying Fish (小飞鱼) was introduced in August in conjunction with the National Day.

 The Awakening (雾锁南洋) of 1984 was truly the first local blockbuster drama of Singapore.
-The storyline, which described the lifes of early Chinese immigrants, the resistance against Japanese Occupation and the difficulties of an independent Singapore, captured the imagination of countless Singaporean fans in front of their TVs.
+The storyline, which described the life of early Chinese immigrants, the resistance against Japanese Occupation and the difficulties of an independent Singapore, captured the imagination of countless Singaporean fans in front of their TVs.
 The drama and its sequels, as well as the soundtracks, became instant hits.